manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 BaseHero's `@part` annotation extends Java's dynamic dispatch across the Wizard composite, preserving polymorphic self-calls.

 # Forwarding
-Forwarding (sometimes incorrectly called *delegation*) uses a separate object to handle unimplemented interface calls.
-A class implements an interface simply by invoking the methods on another object that implements the interface.
+Forwarding (sometimes confused with *delegation* in the OOP world) handles a class's unimplemented interface calls by transferring
+(forwarding) the calls to another object, often one that fully implements the interface.

 With `@link` this process is handled automatically.